๐Ÿ Marine Biology

 Phytoplankton

-• Primary producers that photosynthesize—these are the "plants" of the ocean, converting sunlight and CO2CO_2 into organic matter
+• Primary producers that photosynthesize.
+These are the "plants" of the ocean, converting sunlight and CO2CO_2 into organic matter via photosynthesis.

-• Produce roughly 50% of Earth's oxygen, making them as important as terrestrial forests for atmospheric composition
+• Produce roughly 50% of Earth's oxygen, making them as important as all terrestrial forests combined for atmospheric composition.

-• Drive the biological carbon pump by absorbing atmospheric carbon and sinking it to deep water when they die—a critical climate regulation mechanism
+• Drive the biological carbon pump by absorbing atmospheric carbon and sinking it to deep water when they die.
+This is one of the ocean's most important climate regulation mechanisms.

 Zooplankton

-• Heterotrophs that consume other organisms—they're the grazers and predators of the planktonic world, ranging from protozoans to jellyfish
+• Heterotrophs that consume other organisms.
+They're the grazers and predators of the planktonic world, ranging from single-celled protozoans to large jellyfish.

-• Include both holoplankton and meroplankton, meaning this functional group overlaps with life-cycle classifications
+• Include both holoplankton and meroplankton, meaning this functional group overlaps with the life-cycle classification described below.

 Bacterioplankton

-• Bacteria and archaea that decompose organic matter—they're the recyclers, breaking down dead material and waste products
+• Bacteria and archaea that decompose organic matter.
+They're the recyclers, breaking down dead material and dissolved waste products.

-• Drive the microbial loop, a pathway that recovers energy from dissolved organic matter that would otherwise be lost from the food web
+• Drive the microbial loop, a pathway that recovers energy from dissolved organic matter (DOM) that would otherwise be lost from the food web.
+In this loop, bacteria consume DOM, are then grazed by nanoflagellates, and that energy re-enters the food chain.

-• Regulate nutrient availability by converting organic nutrients back into inorganic forms usable by phytoplankton
+• Regulate nutrient availability by converting organic nutrients back into inorganic forms (like nitrate and phosphate) that phytoplankton can use.
+This process is called remineralization.

 Life-Cycle Classification: Permanent vs. Temporary Residents